-A professor must have the terminal degree in a the discipline or closely related area or except in those rare instances where the individual has achieved professionally recognized eminence.
+A professor must have the terminal degree in the discipline or closely related area or except in those rare instances where the individual has achieved professionally recognized eminence.
 The candidate must have met the relevant professional accrediting agency's faculty qualification standards, if any.
 A professor also must have demonstrated authoritative knowledge and achieved reputation in a recognized field of research or creative achievements; additionally, the professor must have maintained high levels of effectiveness in teaching and in service.
 The candidate's dossier must include and provide documentation for:

-- A. Letter of application; - B. Letters of recommendation or comments, from immediate supervisor(s), departmental review committee(s), school review committee(s) and Deans; - C. Current curriculum vita; - D. Earned doctorate or appropriate terminal degree diploma within his/her instructional discipline or a closely-related discipline from a recognized accredited University or significant evidence of professionally recognized eminence; - E. Annual Performance Evaluations from the last three (3) years, if applicable; - F. Active membership in learned society(ies) in area of specialization; - G. Ten (10) years of post-secondary teaching, research and service experience at the Associate Professor level or above or closely academically related experience; - H. A minimum of five (5) scholarly products (refereed, juried and/or peer reviewed) and/or competitively funded grants, where the applicant is Primary Author or Primary Investigator is required since the last promotion.
+- A. Letter of application; - B. Current curriculum vita;

+C. Earned doctorate or appropriate terminal degree diploma within his/her instructional discipline or a closely-related discipline from a recognized accredited University or significant evidence of professionally recognized eminence; D. Annual performance evaluations from department chairs, directors or equivalents, college and institutional review committees from the last three (3) years, if applicable;

+D. Active membership in learned society(ies) in area of specialization;

+E. Ten (10) years of post-secondary teaching, research and service experience at the Assistant Professor level or above or closely academically related experience;

+F. A minimum of five (5) scholarly products (refereed, juried and/or peer reviewed) and/or competitively funded grants, where the applicant is Primary Author or Primary Investigator is required since the last promotion.
 Scholarly products include: publications in professional and refereed journals, scholarly books, chapters in scholarly books, presentations at scientific/professional meetings, competitively funded research projects, juried creative works, and other activities related to high performance in one's discipline.
-Evidence of peer-review editorial policy for each of the papers must be provided.
+Evidence of peerreview editorial policy for each of the papers must be provided.
 If the works are creative, evidence is required to demonstrate a juried process and high significance in the field of endeavor.

-- I. Demonstrated proof of performance relevant to the discipline:
+G. Demonstrated proof of performance relevant to the discipline:

 - 1. Teaching competence;

-- 2. Service on University committees;
+- 2.Service on University committees;

-- 3. Service to the community; and
+- 3.Service to the community; and

-- 4. Significant contribution to field or discipline.
+4. Significant contribution to field or discipline.